raquentin/raquentin.github.io/content/index.md

 title: Welcome
 ---

-I'm Race, a CS undergrad from Georgia Tech working on libraries, compilers, and devtools.
+I'm Race, a CS undergrad from Georgia Tech working on compilers, devtools, and poker software.

 You may find interest in:
   - my [[posts]],